 However, using a purpose-built, well-designed compliance operations platform, a compliance team can work in 50 to 70 percent less time, holding all other factors constant.

 See how DigiCert used Hyperproof to manage multiple IT compliance frameworks much more efficiently

 As a sales leader, you can take steps to help your compliance team achieve necessary IT compliance standards in a shorter amount of time.

-For instance, if they’re using ad hoc tools like spreadsheets to do their work, let them know that there are purpose-built compliance software such as Hyperproof to help them get work done faster.
-Tools like Hyperproof have quite a low cost and typically become ROI positive within just a few months of usage when you consider the amount of deals and dollars that may be on the line due to unresolved compliance issues.
+For instance, if they’re using ad hoc tools like spreadsheets to do their work, let them know that there is purpose-built compliance software such as Hyperproof to help them get work done faster.
+Tools like Hyperproof have quite a low cost and typically become ROI positive within just a few months of usage when you consider the number of deals and dollars that may be on the line due to unresolved compliance issues.